-The biggest question is why can’t we just say “THANK YOU” when we receive a compliment?
+Most important: why can’t we simply say thank you when we receive a compliment?
 Thank you can be a complete sentence!
-There is no explaining necessary, no excuses needed, just “Thank You.”
+There is no explaining necessary, no excuses needed, just a simple Thank You.

-I became aware that as I was teaching my children about apologizing to each other after a disagreement or if one of them hurt the other one, their exchange to each other was typically something like this, “Sorry for hitting you,” and the response was, “It’s ok.”
-When I was really listening to this response it dawned on me… WHEN IS IT EVER OK FOR SOMEONE TO HIT YOU?
+I became aware that as I was teaching my children about apologizing to each other after a disagreement, their exchange was typically something like this: “Sorry for hitting you,” and the response was, “It’s ok.”
+When I was really listening to this response it dawned on me: WHEN IS IT EVER OK FOR SOMEONE TO HIT YOU?

 WHEN DID IT BECOME OK FOR SOMEONE TO HURT US AND THAT THEY SHOULDN’T WORRY ABOUT IT?

 Ask yourself, do you allow yourself to receive a compliment or an apology?
 How does it make you feel when someone compliments you or apologizes to you?
 Are you worthy of it?

 When did we get so good at putting ourselves down?
-Whether it be a compliment or an apology, start using the response, “Thank you.”
-The simple exercise of saying "Thank You" can shift us emotionally, from feelings of unworthiness to worthy, from deflecting love for self to accepting love for self.
-Self love is the greatest gift we can give to ourselves and it all begins with a simple "Thank You."
+Start practicing the response, “thank you.”
+This simple exercise can shift us emotionally from feelings of unworthiness to worthiness, from deflection of love for self to acceptance of love for self.
+Self-love is the greatest gift we can give ourselves and it all begins with a simple: Thank You.